bennettslin/yearlings_bobtail_app/accessibility-notes.md

 * When access is turned on:
     * All accessible UI is shown.

-* Default accessed section is lyric-section.
+* Default accessed section is Lyric.

 * These are the keys:
     * "a" to access audio section